Copycat Maid-Rite Loose Meat Sandwich

 How To Make Copycat Maid-Rite Loose Meat Sandwiches

-2. Add the ground beef to the skillet, breaking it apart with a spatula as it cooks.
-Drain off all but 1 tablespoon of the fat.
+Heat a large skillet over medium heat.
+Add the ground beef and cook, breaking it up with a spatula, until browned and crumbly.
+Drain off all but about 1 tablespoon of the fat.

 • Using 80/20 ground beef ensures a good balance of flavor and moisture.